 The amount of funding you can receive will be at a level in accordance with prevailing State Aid guidance.
 This will be based on the type of research or innovation undertaken and the size of business or commercial entity involved in the application.
 For more information see:

-To encourage business hosted applications additional flexibility and emphasis on flexibility are being trialled for rounds 4 and 5.
-This is in direct response to the feedback from business.
+In direct response to the feedback from business, and to encourage business hosted applications, we have made changes to the scheme to allow additional flexibility.
 The aim of the scheme remains developing a researcher or innovator and capability that is nationally or internationally leading edge, and goes beyond what other, smaller project grants could support.

 Scheme flexibility includes:

 - The fellowship may be made up of a single programme of work, or through multiple consecutive or concurrent interlinked projects led by the fellow (a ‘Portfolio Fellowship’).
 Where multiple shorter projects are spread over the 4 or 4(+3) years, applicants should ensure the proposed research/innovation is of sufficient scale and ambition to maximise the potential and career prospects of the fellow.